PkPparth/News-App/README.md

+Use Case :
---> Fetch the Latest news from the newsapi.org
+---> Fetch the Latest news from the newsapi.org

+Tech Used :
---> Tech : Build using React , bootstrap , NewsApi
+---> Build using React , bootstrap , NewsApi